State's charter advisory board votes to revoke Essie Mae charter - Salisbury Post

 The vote follows an Oct.
 12 letter from the N.C Department of Public Instruction to Essie Mae Board Chair Tina Foxx Wallace, notifying the school of financial noncompliance under N.C. general statutes.

+“It’s evident from the reading of the document that the school is not producing the materials necessary for an audit,” Quigley said on Monday.

+According to the advisory board, Essie Mae is the only charter in the year that has gone two years without producing an audit.

 The school has experienced management issues since it opened.
-The school replaced former principal James Fisher with Latisha Feamster at the beginning of this school year, and it ended its relationship with a charter management company
+The school replaced former principal James Fisher with Feamster at the beginning of this school year, and it ended its relationship with a charter management company.

 In September 2019, the school was placed on an allotment restriction and “aggressive monitoring,” which was supposed to involve providing payroll, budget and other information on a more regular basis.
 Charter schools are public schools in North Carolina, and while they are responsible for capital needs like facilities, they receive state funding allotments like public school districts.